AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## How is traffic priced after I change the billing method for network usage of a subscription instance from pay-by-bandwidth to pay-by-traffic?

 When you change the billing method for network usage of your subscription instance from pay-by-bandwidth to pay-by-traffic, you are billed for network usage based on the actual volume of traffic.
-Payments are settled at the top of each hour.
-For pricing details, see the [ECS pricing](https://www.alibabacloud.com/zh/product/ecs#pricing) page.
+Payments are settled every hour on the hour.
+For pricing details, seethe Network Traffic tab on the [Pricing](https://www.alibabacloud.com/zh/product/ecs#pricing) tab of the Elastic Compute Service page.